Nachiketa – The Boy Who Obtained the Secrets of Death – Indian Mythology

 Nachiketa recounted the events that had led him to Yama’s abode.
 Impressed by the boy’s honesty and clear thinking, Yama said, “Your father spoke those words in anger.
 A hasty gift is not a true gift.
 Moreover, you are your father’s only son and dear to him-he must be very worried by now.
 You have many years left to live, so return to your father.
 Before you go, I will grant you three boons as a reward for waiting outside my palace for three days without sustenance.”

-Nachiketa, wise beyond his years, asked for three profound boons, each concerning the nature of life, death, and the soul.
+Nachiketa, wise beyond his years, asked for three profound boons, each concerning the nature of life, death, and the Atman (soul), a key concept in Indian metaphysics.

 Nachiketa’s Return